Inclusion update for the built environment and renewables industries

 Newsletter 46: Rainbow lanyards and mid-life crises

 Constructing Rainbows advises built environment and renewables organisations across the globe who have an aim of making our industry inclusive for all.
-To find out more visit www.constructingrainbows.co.uk
+To find out more visit www.constructingrainbows.co.uk This newsletter will provide you with some updates on what others are doing, within the built environment, renewables and in other industries.

+The construction sector is falling behind in gender diversity, with slow progress in appointing women to key decision-making positions on company boards.
 The report also sheds light on the concerning trend that male-owned businesses faced a higher risk of insolvency in 2023 compared to those run by females, with a staggering thirty-nine percent of companies being more likely to become insolvent if their boards were predominantly male.

 The Institute of Workplace and Facilities Management have reiterated their commitment to improving equity, diversity and inclusion within the profession after the release of the Young Foundation report.